docker/docs/get-started/part6.md

 as evidenced by the `docker` commands you just ran.
 But, you still need to open ports on your cloud servers in order to:

-* allow communication between the `redis` service and `web` service on the worker nodes
+* if using many nodes, allow communication between the `redis` service and `web` service

-* allow inbound traffic to the `web` service on the worker nodes so that Hello World and Visualizer are accessible from a web browser.
+* allow inbound traffic to the `web` service on any worker nodes so that Hello World and Visualizer are accessible from a web browser.

 * allow inbound SSH traffic on the server that is running the `manager` (this may be already set on your cloud provider)